tarwn/lessthandot-hugo/blogs/content/posts/2012-01-01-displaying-and-saving-unicode-data.md

 With all this code in place, we display the unicode data and save them back to SQL Server.

-A big thanks to Gregory for helping me with the code &#8211; I don&#8217;t know where I would be without his help.
+A big thanks to Gregory for helping me with the code &#8211; I don't know where I would be without his help.

-Olaf Doschke showed another way which is even simpler than implemented solution and in accordance to the original Rick&#8217;s article.
+Olaf Doschke showed another way which is even simpler than implemented solution and in accordance to the original Rick's article.

-In the form&#8217;s Load we need the following:
+In the form's Load we need the following:

 ```
 Sys(987,.F.)